reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 # Now

-Let's have a look at another merqury folder where I have ran an outputed a merqury evaluation for your species but after I ran purge_dups on it.
+Let's have a look at another merqury folder where I have ran and outputed a merqury evaluation for your species but after I ran purge_dups on it.
+This means you are going to have plot files for the purged primary assembly, and for the haplotigs assembly.
 The results file of this run should be in /home/unbuntu/Data/<your_species>/merqury_purge

-Take your time
+Take your time and have a look at it all.
+Then dicuss with your team and answer in your presentation:

+1-) Open the files  \*\spectra-asm.st.png for the purged, the haplotigs and the total hicanu you have produced.
+What is the biggest difference between those three plots?
+2-) Point on \*\spectra-asm.st.png for the purged and hapltoigs where the kmer errors are.
+3-) Point on \*\spectra-asm.st.png for the purged and hapltoigs where the heterozygous peak is, and where the homzygous peak is?

+4-) If you look at \*\spectra-asm.st.png you have generated for the total Hicanu output, in the heterozygous peak you don't see any kmers only present on the reads.
+On the other hand, if you look at \*\spectra-asm.st.png for the primary and the haplotigs you see kmers present only on the reads and absent from the heterozygous peak.
+Why is that?

+5-) Look at the completeness file for the purged ran I have produced: why is the completeness there different from the one you have generated?
+6-) Look at the .qv file for the purged ran I have produced: why do you think the qvs are different than the one you have generated?

+Discuss all of this with your colleagues and make your presentation.

+# Then

+Finally, now we are going to look into some CLR assemblies merqury outputs.